How walking can improve thinking, communication, creativity and wellbeing

 Therefore it is no surprise that writers, poets, entrepreneurs and great thinkers down the ages have often taken long walks to spark their imagination and inventiveness.

 “All truly great thoughts are conceived while walking.”Friedrich Nietzsche

 An Aid to Productivity

-I am a keen reader and walking and reading is not easy (and generally not recommended), but with advent of mobile technology we can enjoy podcasts and audio books as well as music on our walks.
-In this way walking can be a learning experience.
+I am a keen reader and walking and reading are not easy (and generally not recommended), but with the advent of mobile technology, we can enjoy podcasts and audiobooks as well as music on our walks.
+In this way, walking can be a learning experience.

 We can get work done too.
 I frequently save telephone calls for when I am walking between engagements, as this is a good use of time as well as generally being more pleasant than sitting at a desk.
 With increasingly good software available on mobile devices it is now easy to dictate as you walk too.
 You can capture thoughts, draft emails and make appointments as you amble along.
 Just remember, if you want time to think and reflect, remember to take your earphones out from time to time!

 A journey to better relationships